 - IA Spin (and parity, if non-zero) of one particle in the pair (the neutron or projectile, if this is an incident channel). - IB Spin of the other particle in the pair (target nuclide, if this is an incident channel).
 IB is set to zero and ignored if the first particle is a photon. - PA Parity for first particle in the pair, used only in the case where IA is zero and the parity is negative.
-(Value = +1.0 if positive, -1.0 if negative.) - PB Parity for second particle, used if IB= 0 and parity is negative. - MA Mass of first particle in the pair (in units of neutron mass). - MB Mass of second particle (in units of neutron mass). - ZA Charge of first particle. - ZB Charge of second particle. - QI Q-value for this particle-pair.
-(See Section 3.3.2 for details) - PNT Flag if penetrability is to be calculated; - PNT= 1 calculate penetrability; - PNT=-1 do not calculate penetrability; - PNT= 0 assign value depending on the MT number.
-The default for capture (MT=102) or fission (MT=19) is PNT=-1; the default for other MT numbers is PNT=+1. - SHF Flag if shift factor is to be calculated (default = not): - SHF= 1 calculate the shift factor; - SHF= 0 do not calculate the shift factor. - MT Reaction type associated with this particle-pair; see Appendix B. - AJ Floating point value of J (spin); sign indicates parity. - PJ Parity (used only if AJ = 0.0). - NCH Number of channels for the given J^{π} . - PPI Particle-pair number for this channel (written as floating-point number). - L Orbital angular momentum (floating-point value). - SCH Channel spin (non-negative floating-point value). - BND Boundary condition for this channel (needed when SHF=+1)
+(Value = +1.0 if positive, -1.0 if negative.) - PB Parity for second particle, used if IB = 0 and parity is negative. - MA Mass of first particle in the pair (in units of neutron mass). - MB Mass of second particle (in units of neutron mass). - ZA Charge of first particle. - ZB Charge of second particle. - QI Q-value for this particle-pair.
+(See Section 3.3.2 for details) - PNT Flag if penetrability is to be calculated;

+PNT = 1 - calculate penetrability;

+PNT=-1 - do not calculate penetrability;

+PNT=0 - assign value depending on the MT number.
+The default for capture (MT=102) or fission (MT=19) is PNT=-1; the default for other MT numbers is PNT=+1.

+- SHF Flag if shift factor is to be calculated (default = not):SHF= 1 calculate the shift factor;SHF= 0 do not calculate the shift factor. - MT Reaction type associated with this particle-pair; see Appendix B. - AJ Floating point value of J (spin); sign indicates parity. - PJ Parity (used only if AJ = 0.0). - NCH Number of channels for the given J^{π} . - PPI Particle-pair number for this channel (written as floating-point number). - L Orbital angular momentum (floating-point value). - SCH Channel spin (non-negative floating-point value). - BND Boundary condition for this channel (needed when SHF=+1)

 - APE Effective channel radius (scattering radius), used for calculation of phase shift only.
 Units are 10^{-12} cm. - APT True channel radius (scattering radius), used for calculation of penetrability and shift factors.
-Units are 10^{-12} cm. - KBK Non-zero if background R-matrix exists; see Subsect.
-2.2.1.7.2.
+Units are 10^{-12} cm. - KBK Number of channels in the current spin group for which background R-matrix data is given, currently only allowed for KRM=3.
 (Often set to zero) - KPS Non-zero if non-hard-sphere phase shift are to be specified.
-(Often set to zero) - NRS Number of resonances for the given J^{π} . - NX Number of lines required for all resonances for the given J^{π} , assuming each resonance starts on a new line; equal to (NCH/6+1)NRS.
-If there are no resonances for a spin group, then NX = 1. - ER Resonance energy in eV. - GAM Channel width in eV or reduced-width amplitude in $eV^{1/2}$.
+(Often set to zero) - NRS Number of resonances for the given J^{π} . - NX Number of lines required for all resonances for the given J^{π} , assuming each resonance starts on a new line; equal to $(\text{NCH}/6+1)^\text{NRS}$.
+If there are no resonances for a spin group, then NX = 1. - ER Resonance energy in eV.

+GAM Channel width in eV or reduced-width amplitude in $eV^{1/2}$.